 In Lieu Fees.
-As part of the Tree Preservation Ordinance update, staff is recommending an inlieu fee be provided as an option to provide additional flexibility to applicants when the total appraised value of removed trees cannot be planted on site due to limited space.
+As part of the update to the Ordinance, staff is recommending an in-lieu fee be provided as an option to provide additional flexibility to applicants when the total appraised value of removed trees cannot be planted on site due to limited space.
 Specifically, staff recommends that the value of the in-lieu fee be set at 125%, minus any value of trees to be planted onsite.
 While the proposed in-lieu fee would exceed the value of the tree to be removed, the additional 25% assessment would help to cover staff time to purchase, install and manage the trees in addition to cover on-going maintenance costs.

-While specific use of the funds has yet to be determined, staff believes that the monies could be used for planting and maintenance of new native trees in underserved areas of the City, based upon data from the Tree Canopy Survey.
+If adopted the City will more clearly define specific use of the funds, however, staff believes that the monies could be used for planting and maintenance of new native trees in underserved areas of the City, based upon data from the Tree Canopy Survey.
 In addition to planting in underserved areas, the in-lieu fee could be used to provide limited support for pruning of native trees on private property to reduce the financial burden to certain low-income households and/or could be allocated to support local non-profit organizations to support the City's efforts towards tree plantings at City events.